goldbergyoni/nodebestpractices/README.korean.md

 ## ![✔] 5.2.
 Increase transparency using smart logging

-**TL;DR:** Logs can be a dumb warehouse of debug statements or the enabler of a beautiful dashboard that tells the story of your app.
+**핵심요약:** Logs can be a dumb warehouse of debug statements or the enabler of a beautiful dashboard that tells the story of your app.
 Plan your logging platform from day 1: how logs are collected, stored and analyzed to ensure that the desired information (e.g. error rate, following an entire transaction through services and servers, etc) can really be extracted

-**Otherwise:** You end-up with a black box that is hard to reason about, then you start re-writing all logging statements to add additional information
+**그렇게 하지 않을 경우:** You end-up with a black box that is hard to reason about, then you start re-writing all logging statements to add additional information

 🔗 [**자세히 보기: Increase transparency using smart logging**](/sections/production/smartlogging.korean.md)